 The information seeking courses are aimed at the students and staff of the University of Helsinki.
 The library regularly organizes courses on campuses and online, for example on information retrieval, databases, evaluation of sources and reference management programs.
-Customers outside the University of Helsinki can also participate in MOOC online courses on information seeking free of charge.

 The courses are designed for undergraduate and doctoral students at the University of Helsinki as well as University staff.
 The courses are free of charge for University of Helsinki students and employees.

 The courses can be taken free of charge by all students of the University of Helsinki, including students with the JOO flexible study right and Open University students.

 If you are an external customer of the University of Helsinki and would like to take one of the Library courses, you can find further information under Customers from outside the University:

 The information seeking section familiarizes you with the library services and teaches you to search for information at a basic level.

 Information seeking for thesis topics: creating search terms, searching for information in international databases, evaluating sources

 These courses cover the same content as the online course but through practical exercises